 The beach at the end of the trip is wild and stunning, meeting an impressive force from the Pacific ocean.
 The best part is that you’ll likely be the only group there.

-During our visit we had free time to walk the beach and play at the edge of the ocean.
+During our visit, we had free time to walk the beach and play at the edge of the ocean.
 Swimming isn’t advised as the waves are big and the currents are strong here.

 Centro Ecologico de Cuyutlan el Tortugaro

 Another little gem in Manzanillo is the Turtle Center at Cuyutlan.
-This turtle rehabilitation and release center oversees the beach where hundreds of sea turtles come to lay their eggs.
+This turtle rehabilitation and release center oversee the beach where hundreds of sea turtles come to lay their eggs.
 Providing a controlled area, they ensure that many of the eggs are able to hatch.

 They are closely monitored to ensure survival before being released to enter the sea.
 If you’re lucky, there will be babies to release during your visit.

 Other than learning about the turtles and possibly having the opportunity to release some babies, you can take boat trips through the mangrove forest.
 This a neat experience to see wildlife and get a closer look at the wild side of Manzanillo.

 Colima is the capital city of the state of the same name, and it makes for an interesting day trip from Manzanillo.
 Found inland, just an hour and a half’s drive away from the coast, Colima is a bit of an off the beaten track destination.

 In comparison to the coastal locations visited by most tourists, Colima sees fewer visitors.
 There are no beaches of course, but this is an intriguing look at life in a busy Mexican city, with many colorful cathedrals, informative museums and bright, green public gardens waiting to be explored.